 LinkedIn text ads

 The text ad is similar to Google search ads.
-Create a killer headline, description and image to grab the attention of a busy professional browsing through the LinkedIn newsfeed.
+Create a killer headline, description, and image to grab the attention of busy professional browsing through the LinkedIn newsfeed.

 By using the Sponsored Inmail, you’re able to deliver personalized messages to users’ LinkedIn inboxes.
 By talking to users directly and in a personal way, they develop trust which results in a higher chance of them clicking and buying.
 These unique messages consist of a custom greeting, call-to-action button, body text and the option to add a link.